Freedom of association—logos, mottos and indicia

 - participate, or not participate, in lawful industrial activities.

-A building contractor or building industry participant must not allow material to be displayed that may give an impression that a person must be a member of a building association to work on the project.
+A building contractor or building industry participant must not allow material to be displayed that could suggest that you must be a member of a building association to work on the project.
 The following are all examples of words or phrases on posters or signage that breach the 2013 Code:

 - 100% Union